Museum of the Imperial Palace of Manchukuo: Structures

 The Manchurian Imperial Palace was designed as a miniature version of the Forbidden City in Beijing.
 It was divided into an inner court and outer court.
 The outer or front court was used for administrative purposes and the inner or rear court as the royal residence.
 The palace covers an area of 43,000 square meters.

 The inner court includes the private living quarters for Puyi and his family.
 Its main structures include the Jixi Building on the west courtyard and the Tongde Hall on the east courtyard.
 The outer court contained buildings for affairs of state.
 Its main buildings include the Qianmin Building, the Huanyuan Building and Jiale Hall.
 The architecture of the buildings is in a wide range of styles: Chinese, Japanese, and European.

 Within the complex were gardens, including rockeries and a fish pond, a swimming pool, air-raid shelter, a tennis court, a small golf course and a horse track.

 Around the courtyards were nine two-storey blockhouses for the Manchukuo Imperial Guard, and the entire complex was surrounded by high concrete walls.

 Jixi Building

-The Jixi Building (缉熙楼) was the Russian-style private living quarters for the Emperor and his immediate family.
-It contained Puyi's bedroom, reading room, the family hall, Buddhist chapel and the separate quarters for Empress Wan Rong and the concubine Tan Yuling.
+The Jixi Building (缉熙楼) was the Russian-style private living quarters for the emperor and his immediate family.
+It contained Puyi's bedroom, reading room, the family hall, Buddhist chapel and the separate quarters for Empress Wanrong and the concubine Tan Yuling.
 Originally it was the office building of the Jilin-Heilongjiang Exclusive Transportation Bureau, and was built in the early 20th century.